A survey on the growth rate inequality for sphere endomorphisms: C1 scenario

 For instance, we have:

-\begin{thm}\cite{lhc} Let $f:S^2\to S^2$ be a degree $d$ map such that all its periodic orbits are isolated as invariant sets.
-Then, if f has no sources of degree $r$ with $|r| > 1$ (this happens, in particular, if $f$ is $C^1$) we have that equation (\ref{tasa}) holds for $f$.\\
+\begin{theorem}[\!\!\cite{lhc}] Let $f:S^2\to S^2$ be a degree $d$ map such that all its periodic orbits are isolated as invariant sets.
+Then, if $f$ has no sources of degree $r$ with $|r| > 1$ (this happens, in particular, if $f$ is $C^1$) we have that $f$ has the rate. \end{theorem}